Sacrament of Healing

 Requesting a Home or Hospital / Hospice Visit

-• Please, leave the name and phone # of the Sick OR name and phone # of the caller and their relationship to the Sick. (family member, friend, chaplain)
+- Please leave the name and phone # of the sick person OR name and phone number of the caller and their relationship to the person requesting the visit. (family member, friend, chaplain)

-• Is the caller or the Sick a parishioner of Saint Brigid?
+- Is the caller or the sick person a parishioner of Saint Brigid?

 In the Church’s Sacrament of Anointing of the Sick, through the ministry of the priest, it is Jesus who touches the sick to heal them from sin – and sometimes even from physical ailment.
 His cures were signs of the arrival of the Kingdom of God.
 The core message of his healing tells us of his plan to conquer sin and death by his dying and rising.